 Deposit Return Schemes, or Deposit Refund Schemes (DRSs), are used worldwide to incentivise people to recycle drink containers such as single-use plastic bottles to prevent litter, tackle climate change and reduce the amount of material going to landfills.
 By adding a small additional cost to these products as a deposit fee, consumers are encouraged to return the containers to retailers or collection points to claw back the cash.

-As the UK government aims to implement a DRS next year, Dr Eleni Iacovidou, Senior Lecturer in Environmental Management at Brunel University of London, has led research into the impact that DRSs can have on the economy, environment and society by exploring their potential to encourage the recycling of plastic bottles to prevent pollution and improve the plastics recycling chain.
+As the UK government aims to implement a DRS in the near future, Dr Eleni Iacovidou, Senior Lecturer in Environmental Management at Brunel University of London, has led research into the impact that DRSs can have on the economy, environment and society by exploring their potential to encourage the recycling of plastic bottles to prevent pollution and improve the plastics recycling chain.

 “Governments around the world have recognised the significant increase in plastic waste, and the global urgency for recycling this valuable material to protect our planet and promote sustainability,” explained Dr Iacovidou.
 “Deposit return schemes provide a monetary incentive for consumers to recycle valuable high-demand materials, such as polyethylene terephthalate, known as PET,” she added.